Victor is a fan of football and gaming. He occasionally finds an opening in his busy schedule to con... | See full bio

 Guys love playing video games.
 It’s only natural for them to purchase more games.

-7. Smartphones and smartwatches are expected to own 34% of the gaming market by the end of 2019.
+As a matter of fact, smartphones and smartwatches accounted for more than 50% of the gaming market by the end of 2020.

 Who Plays Video Games the Most?